-Scarlet Emperor runner bean seeds produce plants that have large clusters of beautiful scarlet flowers.
-Rapid, vigorous growth make the classic Scarlet Emperor an ideal choice for screens, trellises, and balconies, and they are highly attractive to hummingbirds.
-Its masses of long pods are tender and tasty when smaller.
-The pods just keep coming as long as the plants are carefully picked.
-Undisturbed roots may overwinter and re-grow the next May or June in warm winter areas.
-Seeds are black & purple.
-Grow Scarlet Emperor up a tall, strong trellis, and it will reach 3m (10') or higher in no time.
+The large clusters of beautiful scarlet flowers and rapid, vigorous, sprawling growth make Scarlet Emperor an ideal choice for screens, trellises, and balconies.
+The long pods are tender and tasty when picked small.
+If undisturbed, the roots may overwinter and re-grow the following spring in mild winter areas.
+Even if it doesn’t come back as a perennial, the seeds are large and easy to harvest and dry for future plantings.
+The seeds are black, streaked with purple.
+Grow Scarlet Emperor runner beans up a tall, strong trellis, and it will reach 3m (10') or higher by mid-summer.

 Matures in 75 days.
 (Open-pollinated seeds)

 Check out the blooms on these plants!
 If planted in a well-drained site, with protection for the roots from frost over the winter, runner beans can be grown as a perennial.
 Runner beans are botanically different than regular pole beans.
 They prefer cool summer weather and will drop their blossoms if it gets too hot!
 They also need more moisture and cool roots all summer.
 Unlike snap beans, runner beans require pollination by bees to set seed.
 Fat, slightly fuzzy pods have a richer, beanier flavour than snap green beans.
 Follow along with this handy How to Grow Runner Beans Guide and you will grow food.

 We Recommend: Scarlet Emperor (BN127).
 Tall to the point of being massive, these vines just keep growing.
 Starting in mid-summer the plants are festooned in brilliant scarlet flowers – and then come the beans by the bushel.